stevleibelt/php_component_lock/README.md

 ## General

-This component provides the LockInterface as well as an LockAwareInterface.
+This component provides the *LockInterface* as well as an *LockAwareInterface*.
 It comes with two implementations of the LockInterface.

-You can use this interface to lock classes or processes to prevent changes in an object (so you freeze/lock the class for property setting) or lock an existing process (like cronjob) to prevent double execution.
+You can use this interface to lock classes or processes to prevent changes in an object (so you freeze/lock the class for property setting) or lock an existing process (like a cronjob) to prevent double execution.

 This component was created by splitting up the [PHP_Bazzline_Utility](https://github.com/stevleibelt/PHP_Bazzline_Utility) repository.